-The Pantex Plant generated 47.6 m of low-level radioactive waste during 2017.
+The Pantex Plant generated 16.1 m3 of low-level radioactive waste during 2018.
 The low-level radioactive wastes were generated by weapons-related activities.

-Assembly and disassembly of weapons also resulted in some wastes that include both radioactive and hazardous constituents, which are referred to as "mixed waste."
+Assembly and disassembly of weapons can result in some wastes that include both radioactive and hazardous constituents, which are referred to as "mixed waste."
 The hazardous portion of the mixed waste is regulated by the TCEQ pursuant to RCRA regulations.
 The radioactive portion is regulated pursuant to the Atomic Energy Act.
-During 2017, 0.45 m of mixed waste was generated at the Pantex Plant.
+During 2018, no mixed waste was generated at the Pantex Plant.